qriousone/code-references/Javascript/Next/README.md

 4. View in http://localhost:3000 and you'll see a 404 page.

 ## Creating a Page
+The only special directories next needs are `/pages` and `/public`.
+Other directories could be named anything.

 1. Create pages/index.js by running the following:
     ```sh
     cd pages